Igigog/anomaly-modding-book/src/tutorials/animations/creating-motion-marks-in-blender.md

 ## About

-Motion Marks can be useful for creating events in animations (e.g., enabling IK on NPC legs, marking the end of a reload animation, etc.).
+Motion Marks can be useful for creating marks in animations (e.g., enabling IK on NPC legs, marking the end of a reload animation, etc.).

 ```admonish info
 In the [Blender X‑Ray Addon](../../modding-tools/blender/blender-x-ray-addon-summary.md), Motion Marks are implemented via [Custom Properties](https://docs.blender.org/manual/en/latest/files/custom_properties.html).